-Cottage styles are very old fashioned.
-They can feature very fancy headboards with carvings, but they are more traditionally known for their painted decorations.
-They can also be very simple and elegant with just a white finish over the wood and a curved headboard and footboard.
+Cottage styles are old fashioned.
+They can feature fancy headboards with carvings, but they are more traditionally known for their painted decorations.
+They can also be simple and elegant with just a white finish over the wood and a curved headboard and footboard.

 The style of these are rather unique.
 It features designs that focus on horizontal and vertical lines and flat panels that make the grains of wood stand out.
-These are very up to date look and has the ability to fit in with any decor you may have.
+These are up-to-date look and has the ability to fit in with any decor you may have.

 The traditional style features designs from all of the older eras.
 These can include poster, half tester, canopy, or a different variation of each.
 With these styles, you will get that timeless look with the elegance of modern day touches.

-These styles incorporate features from the mid 1900’s with a traditional style.
-They are generally made from wood and give your bedroom a very vintage feel.
-They can also have very retro-like upholstered head and footboards.
+These styles incorporate features from the mid 1900s with a traditional style.
+They are generally made from wood and give your bedroom a vintage feel.
+They can also have retro-like upholstered head and footboards.

-Brass is a very elegant and old fashioned look.
+Brass is an elegant and old fashioned look.
 These frames can come in a variety of styles, with or without head and footboards.
 These frames usually have a vertical bar look or a curved head or footboard.
 They are generally lightweight and sturdy.

 These headboards are absolutely stunning.
 They are usually quite soft, making sitting up in bed much more comfortable.
 They often feature the buttoned look and offer a luxurious and decorative touch to the bedroom.